 Accountants should be able to meaningfully justify their rules to those who question them.
 Of course, not everyone will always agree.
 I see no way to cheer up all sides.
 Arguments will remain.
 Still, a minimum should be at least recognizing that the current approach comes with severe problems.
 Rules can change.

 Treating marketing investments as expenses discourages long-term marketing strategies, rewarding instead the short-term gimmicks that give marketers a bad name.
 Furthermore, unrecorded marketing assets are often abused.
 Valuable customers are alienated by annoying trick fees.
 Businesses suffer economic losses as profitable customers vow never to use them again, while financial reports show short-term profits as the fees trickle in.Bendle, 2017

-Hopefully we can improve the lines of communications with accountants.
+Hopefully, we can improve the lines of communication with accountants.

 For more on accounting for marketing see here, here, and here.

 Read: Neil Bendle (2017) The knotty problem of brand valuation, Accounting and Business magazine (International Edition), September